 The Graduate and International Admissions Center (GIAC) serves as the official clearinghouse for all required official admissions documents.
 Applicants should review GIAC's information pages.

-In order to meet the LLILAS application deadline, submit the Graduate Admissions application directly to GIAC no later than December 1st.
+In order to meet the LLILAS application deadline, submit the Graduate Admissions application directly to GIAC by the deadline, December 1st.
 Early submissions are encouraged to ensure that all application materials are received by this date.
 Incomplete or late applications will not be considered.

 Requirements for graduate applicants (U.S. citizen/Permanent Resident and International):

 - A bachelor's degree from an accredited undergraduate institution